 Tons of cities have craft fairs, where you can open a booth and sell your homemade goodies.
 Whether you love knitting, embroidery or baking, you can turn your fun hobby into a side hustle.

 One good way to start making cash is by opening an Etsy account.
-Although it’s free to open up a shop, you have to pay some fees when you list items and make transactions.
+Although it’s free to open up a shop, you have to pay some fees when listing items and making transactions.
 If you only want to sell in-person, Google nearby craft fairs and other events — you’re sure to find something!

 6. Write itineraries as a travel agent

 More people than ever before are using the internet to book flights, reservations and more.
 That’s a golden opportunity for you.
-If you’re tech-savvy, you could book events and plan fun group trips.
+You could book events and plan fun group trips if you’re tech-savvy.

 Open up your booking agency, and you could start helping out other folks over 50.
 This job is also a fun way to get some ideas for yourself: You’re getting paid to research fun things for other people to do.
 That means you could discover river cruises, popular destinations and more.